signaldatascience/R-curriculum/day02/r-subsetting.md

 * Subsetting with logical vectors: `x[c(TRUE, FALSE, TRUE, FALSE, TRUE)]`

-**Exercise.** What happens when you subset with multiple of the same positive integer?
+**Exercise.** What happens when you subset with multiple copies of the same positive integer?

-**Exercise.** What happens when you subset with decimal numbers?
+**Exercise.** What happens when you subset with numbers that are not whole numbers?

 **Exercise.** What happens when you subset with both positive and negative integers?